 But hey, good news!
 This isn’t a problem anymore when tracking, which finally makes laptop professional productions the real deal.

-So, I gotta say, the M2 MacBook Air is an absolute dream to work with.
+So, I gotta say, both the M1 & M2 MacBook Air is an absolute dream to work with.
 No more headaches, just smooth sailing.